Zero Day Attack

-Zero Day Attack (零日攻擊) is a 2025 Taiwanese speculative fiction television series, set against the fictional scenario of a People's Liberation Army invasion of Taiwan.
+Zero Day Attack (零日攻擊) is a 2025 Taiwanese speculative fiction television series, set against the backdrop of a hypothetical invasion of Taiwan by China's People's Liberation Army.
 It aired at 9:00 PM (UTC+8) on August 2, 2025, in Taiwan, and aired in Japan via Amazon Prime on August 15, 2025, the 80th anniversary of the announcement of the surrender of Japan.

 Plot

 The elderly incumbent president of Taiwan loses to a younger female challenger (Janet Hsieh).
 As the political transition is underway and inauguration day approaches, a PLANAF Shaanxi Y-8 antisubmarine warfare aircraft goes down in the waters southeast of Taiwan (implied to be an act of surreptitious internal sabotage as part of a false flag operation), with the plane's sole surviving injured crewman being rescued and picked up by a nearby ROCN warship.
 Under the guise of conducting a search and rescue operation for the missing plane, the People's Republic of China implements a naval blockade surrounding Taiwan, leading to the complete halt of international shipping to the island, and a subsequent stock market crash and bank run.
 The United States and Japan increase their military readiness levels as the Taiwanese military mobilizes in preparation for invasion, with foreign governments starting to evacuate their citizens from Taiwan.